-10 Sites and Apps That Teach Kids (and Grownups Too, BTW) How to Code
+10 Sites and Apps That Teach Kids How to Code

-Make your own games, sharpen your puzzle skills, and laugh at crazy little fuzzballs together — all while learning coding fundamentals.
+Create games, sharpen puzzle skills, and laugh at crazy little fuzzballs together — all while learning coding fundamentals.

 Coding is the future — and the future is right now!
 Perfect for any inventive thinker, coding goes beyond the world of tech and teaches kids problem solving and math skills through fun activities and games.
 This list of websites, apps, and toys is packed with options to expand your young creatives’s mind.
 Before you know it they'll be teaching you the ins and outs of coding, if you can understand their ELEET speak that is.

 This free educational website is perfect for beginners to advanced coders.
-With options ranging from creating your own game to making your own small sprite, the coding activities on Code.org range from practical to just downright fun.
-Under the projects tab there are multiple awesome opportunities for learning and exploration, such as making your own app, building your own game, and most famously, trying their Minecraft coding games!
-Learn to guide Alex through the blocky world like never before as your code his movements and the world around him.
+With options ranging from creating games to making animated sprites, the coding activities on Code.org range from practical to just downright fun.
+Under the projects tab there are multiple awesome opportunities for learning and exploration, such as making apps, building games, and most famously, trying their Minecraft coding games!

 Get started at Code.org.

 CodeMonkey is filled with games to get your kids excited about coding, clearly organized from novice to advanced, so even kids who can’t read yet can learn block-coding problem solving.
 By the end of this subscription service, they will be exploring Python!
 With a two week free trial, this is a great chance to find if these cute monkeys are the perfect fit.